Updated 27 July 2022

 Purchase invoice – this records what you’ve bought (including services) and how you’ve paid for each purchase.

 These are usually the minimum records (‘books’) you’ll keep – there will probably be more.
 Keeping accurate books is important for financial reporting, and vital if your business faces an audit.

-- Keep records of every payment – Use your books to track every payment and make it clear when they were made or received so you can easily find them if you need to refer to them later.
+Use your books to track every payment and make it clear when they were made or received so you can easily find them if you need to refer to them later.

-- Be strict with deadlines – Never make late payments (especially to HMRC) and give your clients a payment deadline so you can chase them effectively.
+Never make late payments (especially to HMRC) and give your clients a payment deadline so you can chase them effectively.
 Take note of any late payers and consider not working with them if they keep missing payments.
 This is called credit control, and the aim is to keep your cash flow healthy.

-- Keep track of expenses – You can claim tax back from lots of business expenses to reduce your overheads.
+You can claim tax back from lots of business expenses to reduce your overheads.
 You’ll need receipts to substantiate your claims from HMRC, so keep them stored somewhere safe and organised in different business categories.

 For a small business, finding a bookkeeper may initially be more urgent than having an accountant.
 However, in most cases it’s not an either-or decision.
 If you outsource your accounting function, bookkeeping and payroll can usually be included as part of the service.
 Having a comprehensive finance function can put your mind at rest, save you time, and enable your business to grow as fast as you want it to.